City-of-Helsinki/drupal-kaupunkitieto/README.md

 #### Embed (embed)

-Wit _Embed_ paragraph a content producer can add an embedded infographic to the page.
+With _Embed_ paragraph a content producer can add an embedded infographic to the page.
 It is similar to [Helfi media chart](https://github.com/City-of-Helsinki/drupal-helfi-platform-config/tree/main/modules/helfi_media_chart) but instead of Powerbi it uses (Infogram)[https://infogram.com/].

 #### Quick links (quick_links)